eclipsesource/tabris-decorators/README.md

 Like `@bind`, but creates a one-way binding, meaning changes to the source/child widget property are reflected on the decorated property, but setting the decorated property has no effect.
 This should be used on `readOnly` properties.

-## Injectors
+## Dependency Injection

-`inject` and other related decorators allow for simple dependency injection.
+`@inject` together with `@injectable` and others allow for simple dependency injection.
 The type of the injection has to be a class, interfaces are not supported.
 However, abstract classes work, and classes can be used like interfaces in TypeScript, so most cases should be covered.

 ### @inject